 Korea has 4 distinct seasons and it’s best you make the most of the weather that accompanies each month.
 Spring is for cherry blossoms, summer is for beaching, autumn is for hiking and winter is for skiing.
 And so, as soon as the colder weather approached, I went skiing at Daemyung Vivaldi Ski Park in Korea to avoid the crowds that will flock there over the next few months.

-About Vivaldi Ski Resort in Korea
+About Vivaldi Ski Park in Korea

 90km from Seoul, with a 1.5-hour drive east of the capital city, lies Daemyung Vivaldi Ski Park.
 Notably a crowd favorite, it has been voted the most visited ski resort in Korea for 7 consecutive years.